-- Screening call with a recruiter – We’re interested in your basic motivations; we’d like to have a gut feeling about what you’re looking for and do some sanity check here.
-You might get asked about your salary requirements, support you need for visa or relocation, timelines (when could you start, etc.).
-Some recruiters will also ask you whether you have applied elsewhere, so they know how urgent this is for them and you.
+- Screening call with a recruiter – We’re interested in your basic motivations, we’d like to have a gut feeling about what you’re looking for and do some sanity check here.
+You might get asked about your salary requirements, support you need for visa or relocation, and timelines (when could you start, etc.).
+Some recruiters will also ask you whether you have applied elsewhere so they know how urgent this is for them and you.

 - Online coding exercises (LeetCode, HackerRank, etc.) – I know you all hate this.
 We need such a step to filter out people who can’t even code at all early on.
 You’d be surprised about the number of such applicants.
 I avoid algorithm/data structure exercises here and try to come up with somewhat interesting ones.
-Some companies use a much heavier set of exercises and judge your technical skills solely on this.
-While I disagree with that strategy, you need to get prepared for this, too.
+Some companies use a much heavier set of exercises and base their judgment of your technical skills solely on this.
+While I don’t agree with that strategy, you need to get prepared for this, too.

 - Take-home assignment – this is one of the most polarizing interview steps for engineers.
-Some hate it, claiming it’s just free labor for the companies, and it takes too much time.
-Others love it because they feel they have the freedom to give it much time, really showing off their skills in their own comfortable environment.
+Some hate it, claiming it’s just free labor for the companies and it takes too much time, others love it because they feel they have the freedom of giving it much time, really showing off their skills in their own comfortable environment.
 Whichever camp you’re in, you can expect some companies requiring this.
-You usually get a somewhat specified problem to solve, and you’re given different levels of freedom on how to solve it – some companies don’t mind you choosing whichever stack you like; others will even specify the framework.
+You usually get a somewhat specified problem to solve and you’re given different levels of freedom on how to solve it – some companies don’t mind you choosing whichever stack you like, others will even specify the framework.

-- Onsite workshop / remote workshop – I think this is the most interesting of all steps (well, for me, at least).
+- Onsite workshop / remote workshop – I think this is the most interesting of all steps (well, for me at least).
 It’s about solving problems together with people from the company in a simulated environment.
 You’ll need to show your communication, decision-making, and even prioritization skills here.
-Sure, people will look at your code’s quality, too, but ‘soft skills’ are just as important here.
-We’ll get strong signals about how it would be to have you on the team.
+Sure, people will look at the quality of your code, too, but ‘soft skills’ are just as important here.
+We’ll get strong signals about how it would be having you on the team.